We don’t usually do book reviews, but sometimes you have to share greatness.

 All you need to do is look at each item, one at a time, and decide whether or not to keep it and where to put it.

 I’ve never seen someone talk about the art of folding the way Marie does.
 This part of the book is where you can see the influence of Japanese culture.
 She argues that you can store more clothes through the art of folding as opposed to hanging.
 This doesn’t mean you shouldn’t hang any clothes as there will always be items which are more suitable for that.
-But it does make you wonder if there are items which you’re currently hanging, that could be folded instead.
+But it does make you wonder if there are items which you’re currently hanging, that ought to be folded instead.

 I was also interested to see that she doesn’t believe in off-season storage.
 This was interesting as most minimalists advise that you cap your articles of clothing at a particular number for each season.
-Marie on the other hand suggests that this method means making more decisions about where to store off-season clothes, and you also risk forgetting what you own, thus increasing the risk of purchasing unnecessary clothes.

 Personally, Masha and I own very little physical books, 27 between the two of us.
 We were ruthless with discarding books as we felt like the storage of them was weighing down our lifestyle.
 This doesn’t mean that we don’t read, we have plenty of books on our eReaders.
-In fact this book was read on my iPhone.
+In fact, this book was read on my iPhone.

 I recommend you dispose of anything that does not fall into one of three categories: currently in use, needed for a limited period of time, or must be kept indefinitely.

-According to Marie, this is in fact a bad strategy.
-She argues that storing things at your parents house is a big no no.
+According to Marie, this is, in fact, a bad strategy.
+She argues that storing things at your parent’s house is a big no-no.